Sync System¶

 }

-// Remove local items not on server (deleted by another device)
+// Remove local items missing from server (deleted by another device)

 );